Is It Legal to Use AI Video? Everything You Need to Know

 Can You Copyright What An AI Model Creates?

 The finished book contains an 18-page story with dialogue, characters, and a standard comic book style.
-Although the USCO has stated that it will reconsider its decision, the comic’s registered copyright has not yet been withdrawn.
+Although the Copyright Office has stated that it will reconsider its decision, the comic’s registered copyright has not yet been withdrawn.

-The amount of human participants involved in creating the comic is one consideration in the evaluation.
-Kristina Kashtanova, the creator who produced the work, was asked by the USCO to submit specifics about her approach.
+The amount of human participation involved in creating the comic is one consideration in the evaluation.
+Kristina Kashtanova, the creator who produced the work, was asked by the Copyright Office to submit specifics about her approach.

-It helped her demonstrate that there was significant human participation.
+It helped her demonstrate that there was significant human author involvement.

 Can You Use Copyright-Protected Data To Train AI Models?

 Yes, but to a certain extent.
-For most professionals, the most pressing concerns about copyright and AI involve the data utilized in training these algorithms.
-Many systems are taught on massive volumes of online information, whether text, graphics, or code.
+For most professionals, the most pressing concerns about copyright law and AI involve the data utilized in training AI models.
+Many systems are taught on massive volumes of online information, whether text, images, or code.

-In simple terms, we need to answer the questions: does the used case modify the nature of the content in some manner?
-Does it affect the initial creator’s livelihood by rivaling their works?
+In simple terms, we need to answer the question: does the used case modify the nature of the copyrighted materials in some manner?
+Does it affect the initial creator’s livelihood by rivaling their copyright works?

 Read more: How To Make AI Video